The war in Ukraine has cast a dark shadow over Europe.

-The Defense of Ukraine (@DefenceU) Twitter account has posted a video that appears to show the annihilation of a Russian BMP, or boevaya mashina pehoty – a turreted, troop-carrying infantry vehicle.
+The Defense of Ukraine (@DefenceU) Twitter account posted a video back in early March that appears to show the annihilation of a Russian BMP, or boevaya mashina pehoty – a turreted, troop-carrying infantry vehicle.

 The video was released along with a caption reading: “The offensive of ruscists in Donetsk region continues according to the same suicidal plan.”

 The 53rd Mechanized Brigade is given credit for shooting the video.